 Before you reprocess a jar, remove the lid, and check to ensure that it doesn't have any nicks or other defects along the rim that may have caused it not to seal properly.
 If the jar has an issue, transfer the contents to a new jar.
 If the jar checks out, stick a new lid on it (canning lids can't be reused), and reprocess the jar within 24 hours.
 Then, recheck the jar to see if it's sealed properly this time.

 Once you've verified that your jars have all sealed, they can safely be stored at room temperature, with or without their bands.
-Here are some free canning labels that you can use to label your jars.
+You can use canning labels to clearly label your jars.
 If you notice anything unusual when you open a jar of home-canned food (even one that tested as sealed), discard it, and grab another one.
 It's not worth taking a chance on questionable food.